szager-chromium/rr/Usage.md

 If you just want to replay your recording without attaching a debugger client, invoke
 <pre>
-rr -m replay -a trace_$n
+rr -m replay -a
 </pre>

 ## Limitations

 Unlike in "normal" gdb, the rr debug server doesn't allow you to set register or memory values.
 A corollary of this restriction is that you can't call tracee functions from within a debugging session.
 For example, `(gdb) call Foo()` won't work.
 Eventually this will be supported.

-Currently, the `/path/to/binary` image you recorded *must not change* before you replay the recording.
+Currently, the `/path/to/your/application` image you recorded *must not change* before you replay the recording.
 If the executable image changes, all kinds of bad things will happen.
 This will be fixed in the future.

 ## Other command line options